hugowangler/D7050E/HOME_EXAM.md

 # Home Exam D7050E
 Answers to the questions of the home exam.

-## 1. Syntax
+## Your syntax
-- EBNF grammar of the language
+- Give an as complete as possible EBNF grammar for your language
 ```EBNF
 Program = {FuncDef} ;